-Columbia devotes about $1 billion annually to research projects in 200 different university institutes and centers, including the Northwest Corner Building, an interdisciplinary science and engineering building.
+Columbia conducts $1 billion in sponsored research annually in 200 different university institutes and centers, including the Northwest Corner Building, an interdisciplinary science and engineering building.

 From the FM radio and steamboats to modern robotics and lasers, Columbia has been an engine of innovation and a pioneer in technology since its founding in 1754.

-While undergraduates can choose from more than 150 study abroad opportunities, New York City itself serves as a global experience, giving you an unparalleled place to discover and explore the scientific fields through opportunities in research, science, and technology.
+While undergraduates can choose from more than 150 study abroad opportunities, New York City itself serves as a global experience, giving you an unparalleled place to discover and explore the scientific fields through opportunities in research and entrepeneurship.

-Columbia has long been at the center of many of the world’s most exciting scientific discoveries.
 More than a third of incoming Columbia College undergraduates choose science majors.
 When you include Columbia engineering majors, half of our undergraduates are majoring in science or related fields.
 Most science departments have a 3:1 student-faculty ratio.
-At Columbia, you may work with some of the best and brightest scientific minds in the world.
 Professors here are giants in their fields yet keep open office hours and teach and mentor undergraduates, inspiring their students to take their own giant steps.

 Our engineering curriculum provides a world-class technical education but also exposes students to entrepreneurship and innovation, with a focus on interdisciplinary collaboration through a hands-on first-year introductory engineering class, our legendary Core Curriculum, and more than 20 minors in the liberal arts.